Houston A. Baker Jr.: Literary scholarship

 Baker used this approach in his 1987 study, Modernism and the Harlem Renaissance, in which he takes black critics to task for accepting the common notion that the Harlem Renaissance was a failure and then shows how notions of modernism based on European and Angloamerican texts are "inappropriate for understanding Afro-American modernism".
 He argues that by examining the literature of the Harlem Renaissance in conversation with contemporaneous developments in African-American music, art and philosophy, we can identify the development of "new modes of production" that lead to a rebirth; Baker calls these modes "blues geographies".
 Baker points to Booker T. Washington's 1895 Exposition address as the beginning of African-American modernist concerns, in that Washington both adopted and subverted a minstrel mask, thus creating a post-slavery African-American trope that is both useful and restrictive.

 In Modernism and the Harlem Renaissance, Baker argued for the importance of oral culture in the black aesthetic tradition, an idea he develops in his work on African-American feminists in the essay "There Is No More Beautiful Way: Theory and the Poetics of Afro-American Women's Writing", which stresses the connection between oral culture and autobiography.

-Baker's 1984 Blues, Ideology, and Afro-American Literature: A Vernacular Theory had also developed his ideas about blues geographies and about orality, but had joined these ideas with developments in post-structuralism, borrowing from the work of Hegel and Derrida to argue that blues music is a "matrix", a code that acts as the foundation for African-American artistic production insofar as blues music synthesizes numerous types of early African-American oral genres; he develops this notion of "blues geography" through his reading of key works by Frederick Douglass, Zora Neale Hurston, Richard Wright, Ralph Ellison, Amiri Baraka, and Toni Morrison.
+Baker's 1984 book, Blues, Ideology, and Afro-American Literature: A Vernacular Theory, had also developed his ideas about blues geographies and about orality, but had joined these ideas with developments in post-structuralism, borrowing from the work of Hegel and Derrida to argue that blues music is a "matrix", a code that acts as the foundation for African-American artistic production insofar as blues music synthesizes numerous types of early African-American oral genres; he develops this notion of "blues geography" through his reading of key works by Frederick Douglass, Zora Neale Hurston, Richard Wright, Ralph Ellison, Amiri Baraka, and Toni Morrison.